Minminzei/expo-authsession-authcodeflow/README.md

 ## Browser-based OAuth and Authorization Code Flow with PKCE extension

-OAuth is all about enabling users to grant limited access to applications, and Browser-based OAuth Flows process these flow by browser and redirect uri.
+OAuth is all about enabling users to grant limited access to applications, and Browser-based OAuth Flows processes these flow by browser and redirect uri.
-OAuth is always subject to privacy and security, and current best practice is `Authorization Code Flow with PKCE extension`.
+Historically, OAuth is always subject to privacy and security, so many practices have been considered by OSS.

 ## Conclusion

-1. Current best practice is `Authorization Code Flow with PKCE extension`.
+1. Current best practice is `Authorization Code Flow with PKCE extension`(2022 year).
-2. process between Public Client and Authorization Server should be protected by `state parameters` against CSRF attack.
+2. Process between Public Client and Authorization Server should be protected by `state parameters` against CSRF attack.
 3. Redirect URI should be exact match between registered on Authorization Server and Public/ Confidential client.
 4. Access tokens should not be exposed in the front channel.
 So `Implicit Flow` is not recommended.